 Color is conveyed in a brand’s identity.
 Keep using the same color throughout ALL of your advertising signage, especially using your brand’s logo.

 A sign’s contrast will usually determine its readability.
 Contrast, therefore, is a huge factor for any engaging sign.
-Most signs include text or graphics in the foreground and a continuous background color.
-The contrast between the two is critical to the viewing retention of the signs content.
+Most signs include text or graphics in the foreground and continuous background color.
+The contrast between the two is critical to the viewing retention of the content of the sign.

 By the way, ‘white space’ is good when used in equal amounts.
 Logos and/or text should never be right to the edges of the sign as this makes the overall look of the sign feel crowded instead of comfortable.

-Yes, if you are in need of a new brand logo we can help with that too.
+Yes, if you need a new brand logo, we can help with that too.
 We love to work with startups, small businesses who’ve experienced growth and are now ready to take their brand to the next level, a business that needs a fresh new look or an individual just getting started.

 Designing a logo is simple, right?
 Think again.
 There’s more to developing a brand’s identity than just placing a name in a circle and calling it done.
-Logos are about first impressions and can influence a buyer’s decision or attitude towards the overall feeling of your business.
+Logos are about first impressions and can influence a buyer’s decision or attitude towards your business’s overall feeling.
 A first impression goes a long way.

 Every logo has a story to tell.
-The point of a logo is to tell your businesses story by being unique helping distinguish your brand from a competitor’s.
+The point of a logo is to tell your business’s story by being unique, distinguishing your brand from a competitor’s.
 It’s important to create be clever with the logo creation.
-It might be tempting to just snag an icon from a Google image search but that is never a good idea.
-It’s important to put thought into the business name, it’s industry and its audience as these are the key pieces of the pie to create a memorable logo.
+It might be tempting to snag an icon from a Google image search, but that is never a good idea.
+It’s important to put thought into the business name, its industry, and its audience, as these are the key pieces of the pie to create a memorable logo.